-Each year on the Saturday closest to St Patrick’s Day, Christiansted goes green as revelers flood the streets clad in t-shirts and costumes while cheering on the Annual St Patrick’s Parade.
+Each year on the Saturday closest to St Patrick’s Day, Christiansted goes green as revelers flood the streets clad in t-shirts and costumes while cheering on the Annual St Croix St Patrick’s Parade.
 With the Irish diaspora representing over 100 million people, the raucous holiday is celebrated more outside of Ireland than within.
 And here on St Croix, it’s done with true Crucian gusto, though many don’t realize the strong Irish heritage that St Croix has.

-St Croix is proud of its diverse heritage that comes as a result of having flown the 7 flags of 6 different nations and the Knight’s of Malta since Columbus first landed in 1493.
+St Croix is proud of its diverse heritage that comes as a result of having flown the 7 flags of 6 different nations and the Knights of Malta since Columbus first landed in 1493.
 Though the Irish flag was not one of those, the island’s strong Irish connection is clear.
-It began alongside the Caribbean’s dark past and history with the rise of the sugar trade in the 1700’s.
+It began alongside the Caribbean’s dark past and history with the rise of the sugar trade in the 1700s.
 Along with other European nations in the eighteenth century, Ireland’s wealthy merchants got even wealthier with the trans-Atlantic slave trade.
-While not as successful in colonizing as the English, French, Spanish, and Dutch, they were the vast majority on the island of Montserrat with a strong presence on neighboring Antigua and Nevis that began in the 1600’s.
+While not as successful in colonizing as the English, French, Spanish, and Dutch, they were the vast majority on the island of Montserrat with a strong presence on neighboring Antigua and Nevis that began in the 1600s.
 There, merchants established plantations worked by both African slave labor and indentured farmers from Ireland.

-In 1733, the Danish West India company purchased the island of St Croix and began to develop their colony.
-The Danes had the money and mercantile expertise, but lacked the experience and manpower needed to develop sugar plantations on the fertile island.
+In 1733, the Danish West India Company purchased the island of St Croix and began to develop their colony.
+The Danes had the money and mercantile expertise but lacked the experience and manpower needed to develop sugar plantations on the fertile island.
 So, they recruited Irish Montserratians and laborers directly from Ireland to move to the new Danish colony on St Croix.
 One of those Irish Montserratians was Nicholas Tuite who eventually owned 7 Crucian plantations and was part owner of 7 more.
-In the height of the sugar craze in the West Indies, St Croix was dotted with over 150 Sugar Plantations and was booming.
+At the height of the sugar craze in the West Indies, St Croix was dotted with over 150 Sugar Plantations and was booming.
 “In 1760 [Tuite] journeyed to Copenhagen, where Fredrick V appointed him chamberlain and paid tribute to his role as founder of Denmark’s Caribbean empire. … slave-trading and plantation-owning had made him the friend of kings.” – History Ireland: The Irish and the Atlantic slave trade.

 While there were a few wealthy Irish plantation owners like Tuite, most of the Irish who initially populated the Danish colony on St Croix were laborers.
 And while many of the West Indians today bear the Irish surnames of the former slave owners, many also have shared heritage from the Irish laborers who became a part of the eclectic cultural fabric of the island and intermarried with those of African descent.
-And that brings us to the beautifully diversity of the St Patrick’s Day parade on St Croix.
+And that brings us to the beautiful diversity of the St Patrick’s Day parade on St Croix.

 If you haven’t yet been, be sure to make plans for next year.
 Slainte!